LLNL/ppo_and_friends/README.md

 While this project supports many of OpenAI's gym environments, the goal is to be fairly independent of gym.
-Because of this, you'll often see situations where utilities that gym provides have been ignored in favor of creating our own, often simplified, versions of these utilities.
+Because of this, you'll often see situations where utilities that gym provides have been ignored in favor of creating our own, often simplified (or sometimes more complicated...), versions of these utilities.
 This is largely to support custom environments that might not follow the standard rules that gym enforces.

 # Our Friends